 I have fulfilled the Academic Teacher Training Course and its related modules at the Unit for Academic Teaching and Learning of Uppsala University, Sweden.
 The certificates include:

 Academic Teacher Training Course (five full-time work weeks).
 The content consisted of theoretical perspectives on learning styles and teaching practices, the constructive alignment of teaching/learning, including teaching, norm-critical and inclusive pedagogy, and education for sustainable development.
 Participants also carry out a teaching assignment of their own that is subjected to discussion with an experienced teacher (teaching mentor) in mentored sessions prior to and following the teaching performance.
 PDF

 Supervising Students for Degree Project (two full-time work weeks).
 The course included different supervisory styles, psychological and social aspects of supervision, conversation skills in supervision, conflict management, diversity-and-gender awareness, and evaluation of degree projects.
 PDF

 Assessment, Grading and Feedback (one full-time work week).
 The course analyses different forms of assessment/examination.
 Summative (end of course) and formative (during the course) methods are discussed along with various forms of formative practices to use generate feedback from the students.
 PDF

 FIELDWORK SESSIONS WITH NATIVE SPEAKERS (Summer school teaching module [15h], Winter 2019) LINK

 Instructor in charge of the full course (15h).
-During a week, students have 2 hours each day to plan and conduct fieldwork with the native speaker of a language they do not speak.
+During a week, students have 2 hours each day to conduct fieldwork with the native speaker of a language they do not speak.
 The students are given specific tasks for the course (e.g., identify the word order patterns of the language) and have to present their results at the end.

 CURRENT RESEARCH IN LINGUISTICS (Undergraduate course [30h], Spring term 2019) LINK